bagheshri14-cmyk/python-assignment/index.md

 ## Summary

-1. Python data structures are essential for organizing data effectively
+1. Python data structures are essential for organizing data effectively.
-2. They simplify coding, reduce errors, and are widely used in real-world business and economic applications
+2. They simplify coding, reduce errors, and are widely used in real-world business and economic applications.
-3. *Choosing the right data structure improves efficiency and makes programs easier to maintain*
+3. *Choosing the right data structure improves efficiency and makes programs easier to maintain*.